nxt-insurance/nxt_pipeline/README.md

 end
 ```

-You can also define inline steps, meaning the block will be executed
+You can also define inline steps, meaning the block will be executed.

 ### Execution